dilaraozdemir/pattern-recognition/README.md

         yes += 1
 ```

-🔸Counter for whole no number;
+🔸 Counter for whole no number;
 ```
 no = 0
 for i in range(len(data)):